4. Runtime SDK & Extensions

 moveit_pro build

-Now we can run MoveIt Pro, and from a separate shell we can start an Objective using a ROS service:
+And from a separate terminal window (shell) start the Objective using a ROS service:

 moveit_pro shell

-ros2 service call /execute_objective moveit_studio_sdk_msgs/srv/ExecuteObjective "{objective_name: 'Test My Objective'}"
+ros2 service call /execute_objective moveit_studio_sdk_msgs/srv/ExecuteObjective "{objective_name: '3 Waypoints Pick and Place'}"

-If you need to cancel a running Objective, like the non-teminating 3 Waypoints Pick and Place
+To cancel a running Objective, for example an Objective that loops forever like 3 Waypoints Pick and Place

 ros2 service call /cancel_objective moveit_studio_sdk_msgs/srv/CancelObjective